erectile dysfunction should not be taken lightly

 No heart symptoms

-The most worrying thing is that apart from these erectile disorders, the patients in question did not suffer from symptoms that could suggest cardiovascular problems such as chest pain.
+The most worrying thing is that apart from these erectile disorders, the patients in question did not suffer from symptoms that might suggest cardiovascular problems such as chest pain.
 An absence of symptoms which does not prevent increasing the risk for these men of being affected by a heart attack.

 Improving prevention

-The scientists point out that if for half of the patients, these vascular disorders could be stemmed by a better lifestyle, for some, it was necessary to carry out an emergency surgical intervention to avoid a accident cardiovascular.
+The scientists point out that if for half of the patients, these vascular disorders might be stemmed by a better lifestyle, for some, it was necessary to carry out an emergency surgical intervention to avoid a accident cardiovascular.
 One of them had to undergo a triple coronary bypass and narrowly avoided a heart attack.

 For the researchers, therefore, erectile dysfunction should not be minimized and, above all, prevention should be carried out to encourage men who suffer from it to quickly consult a specialist in order to avoid a serious heart attack.
 The study specifies that the younger the patients affected by chronic impotence, the more the cardiovascular system is damaged.
 It also indicates that the appearance of the first symptoms of erectile dysfunction occurs on average between 3 and 5 years before a heart attack when this extreme is reached.